I get questions about this from recent graduates all the time. Here’s what I tell them.

 At the internship the same thing happened.
 FFG interns (I boosted my internship credentials when applying by joining their playtester program and writing good feedback for it) only playtested games and packed boxes most of the time.
 I ended up doing the PvE design on an expansion and a bunch of content design for a new game.
 This happened because I said “Hey, I know we’re waiting for a real designer to do this but do you mind if I – as an intern – took a swing at it and you can spend 5 minutes during lunch glancing at it and giving feedback?
 It’d be great for my education.”

 That’s a MUCH lower risk proposal for them, and then at that point once they see my work isn’t bad there’s a huge incentive for them to think it’s worth using.
-Much cheaper Unless someone’s ego is involved, but hey they’ve still seen my work and when they’re looking for designers in a future job the devil you know beats the devil you don’t.
+Much cheaper/ Either way they’ve seen my work and when they’re looking for designers in a future job the devil you know beats the devil you don’t.

 Fourth: Don’t obsess about working for a dream company in the short term.
 Trying to jump straight to a dream company whose games you adore is like trying to jump straight to a top raiding guild in an MMO.
 They’re not going to be very tolerant of amateur mistakes, and you have a huge amount to learn.
 You’ll learn a lot working with them, but you’ll also learn a lot of things working anywhere when you’re starting out.
 You need to learn how to manage your time in a chaotic environment, how to work productively with difficult co-workers, how to communicate with other disciplines, and a whole lot more.
 You should also be constantly getting better at your craft through practice, which will happen no matter the prestige of the studio you’re at.